Marcus Semien Player Props: Rangers vs. White Sox

 Marcus Semien At The Plate

-- He ranks 38th in batting average, 61st in on base percentage, and 52nd in slugging among qualifying hitters in MLB action.
+- He ranks 44th in batting average, 63rd in on base percentage, and 56th in slugging among the qualifying hitters in baseball.

-- Semien has driven in a run in 35 games this season (49.3%), including 13 games with more than one RBI (18.3%).
-He has also driven home three or more of his team's runs in five contests.
+- Semien has an RBI in 35 of 72 games this season, with multiple RBI in 13 of them.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.